top of page

 Asbestos is a naturally occurring fibrous mineral.
 There are many asbestiform minerals, but six are currently found in the United States.
 And these are known for their heat-resistant properties.

 Throughout the mid 20th century, asbestos was one of the construction materials used in constructing building materials like drywall, ceilings, floor tiles, and sidings.
 This was because of its affordability, resistance to chemicals and heat, sound insulation, and tensile strength.
-But, later, it was found to be hazardous to human health.
+However, it was later found to be hazardous to human health.

 Once disrupted, the asbestos microscopic fibers are released into the air.
 So, there is a high chance you're exposed to the risk of breathing those in, especially if you reside in a house built in the 20th century.
-However, since the 1970s, the U.S. government has implemented different asbestos regulations to limit its use.
-But homes built before the 1980s will most likely contain asbestos.
+Since the 1970s, the U.S. government has implemented different asbestos regulations to limit its use, but homes built before the 1980s will most likely contain asbestos.

 Although asbestos is hazardous, it hasn't been completely outlawed and is still used to make cement products and vinyl flooring, among other building components.
 Additionally, it is often still imported from other countries with more limited regulations.